agvdberg/SomfyIO_ESPHome_HomeAssistant/README.md

 - [ESPHome software](https://esphome.io/)  		(to program the ESP8266)
 - [HomeAssistant software](https://www.home-assistant.io/)	(to control the screens, on any hardware)
 - Solder board, tin, solder iron
-- 4 20Ohm resistors
+- 4 200 Ohm resistors
 - 4 small & simple LED's
 - 6 wire connectors with screw (to connect the cable to the solderboard)
-- extra hardware like an RGB-led, PIR and buzzer are optional off course
+- extra hardware like an LDR, RGB-led, PIR and buzzer are optional off course

+### Before soldering

+You must program the Somfy remote before taking it out of the case and doing any soldering.
+Program the remote to use your screens according to the manual.
+Now the remote is communicating to the right screen.
+You can use the fysical buttons 'channel', 'up', 'down' and 'my'/stop The 'program'-button on the back of the remote is not connected and not usable after soldering

 ### The correct remote